Work with our researchers

 We are delivering profound new insights into the physical and engineering world around us.

 Our international research is of the highest calibre, earning some £20 million in research income in 2015/16.
-For example, in a joint venture with world-leading semiconductor wafer company IQE, we are involved in creating the world’s first compound semi-conductor cluster and are closely involved with the Cardiff Compound Semiconductor Catapult.
+For example, in a joint venture with world-leading semiconductor wafer company IQE, we have created the Compound Semiconductor Centre and along with our own Institute for Compound Semiconductors and the Innovate UK funded Compound Semiconductor Catapult, are involved in creating the world's first compound semiconductor cluster in Wales.

 In all of our research we aim to optimise impact in order to address contemporary and future environmental, social, health and economic challenges.
 We are also supported by world-class facilities that can be used to explore models, materials, systems and technologies.

 Our research and development projects are regularly undertaken on behalf of, or co-working with, companies or other research-users.
 Core scientific investigations undertaken within the School, at lower technology readiness levels, provide our partners with the opportunity to provide input to the direction of the research.
 This research often attracts significant levels of public funding and industrial involvement in the work is usually vital in securing that funding and supporting effective outcomes from the work.